 - Sift the flour, baking powder and salt.
 Fold these sifted dry ingredients into the creamed mixture in 2 batches.

-- Alternate each batch with the concentrated tea-infused milk solution in 2 batches, starting and ending with the flour mixture.
+- Alternate each batch with the concentrated Earl Grey-infused milk solution in 2 batches, starting and ending with the flour mixture.

 - Pour the batter into prepared loaf pan (well greased and floured or lined with parchment paper) measuring 8 inches by 4 inches.
-Level the top and bake the cake in a preheated oven at 175 degrees Celsius.
+Level the top and bake the cake in a preheated oven at 170 degrees Celsius for 40 to 45 minutes.

 For best results, test the cake for doneness about 5 to 10 minutes before the baking time is up by inserting a cake tester or wooden skewer in the middle of the cake.
 If the skewer comes out without any wet batter, the cake is done and can be removed from the oven.

-Let the cake rest in the tin for about 2 to 5 minutes before turning it out onto a wire rack to cool down.
+Let the cake rest in the tin for about 2 minutes before turning it out onto a wire rack to cool down.

 Making the homemade lemon curd drizzle